KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

     - If it is, return the function pointer
  2. Check if known instance or device extension function:
     - If it is, return the function pointer
- 3. Call the layer/implementation `GetPhysicalDeviceProcAddr`
+ 3. Call the layer/driver `GetPhysicalDeviceProcAddr`
-    - If it returns non-NULL, return a trampoline to a generic physical device function, and set up a generic terminator which will pass it to the proper implementation.
+    - If it returns non-NULL, return a trampoline to a generic physical device function, and set up a generic terminator which will pass it to the proper driver.
  4. Call down using `GetInstanceProcAddr`
     - If it returns non-NULL, treat it as an unknown logical device command.
-This means setting up a generic trampoline function that takes in a VkDevice as the first parameter and adjusting the dispatch table to call the implementation/layer's function after getting the dispatch table from the VkDevice.
+This means setting up a generic trampoline function that takes in a `VkDevice` as the first parameter and adjusting the dispatch table to call the driver/layer's function after getting the dispatch table from the `VkDevice`.
 Then, return the pointer to corresponding trampoline function.
  5. Return NULL